KrishnaDN/speech-emotion-recognition-using-self-attention/README.md

 ## speech-emotion-recognition-using-self-attention
-In this project we implement the paper "Improved End-to-End Speech Emotion Recognition Using Self Attention Mechanism and Multitask Learning" Published in INTERSPEECH 2019 Paper link : https://www.isca-speech.org/archive/Interspeech_2019/pdfs/2594.pdf
+In this project we implement the paper "Improved End-to-End Speech Emotion Recognition Using Self Attention Mechanism and Multitask Learning" Published in INTERSPEECH 2019.

+Please note that, some of the hyperparameters are changed in order to make the convergence better

+Paper link : https://www.isca-speech.org/archive/Interspeech_2019/pdfs/2594.pdf